 According to the latest research by the company SuperData, EA's Battlefield V and Bethesda's Fallout 76 are nothing but big disappointments when it comes to sale numbers.
 Both games recorded lower sales than Battlefield 1 and Fallout 4.

-A couple of days ago The NPD Group shared a November sales numbers which revealed that Fallout 76 and Battlefield V are one of the best selling games of the month.
+A couple of days ago The NPD Group shared a numbers which revealed that Fallout 76 and Battlefield V are one of the best selling games of the month.
 However, despite the fact that these titles are only behind Red Dead Redemption 2 and Call of Duty Black Ops 4, their sale numbers are still pretty underwhelming.

 That's according to Worldwide digital games market report for November 2018 shared by SuperData Research.
 The reports suggest that both Bethesda's Fallout 76 and EA's Battlefield V launches failed to meet franchise benchmarks.

 The company estimates that Battlefield V sold around 1.9 million while Fallout 76's sales in November capped at 1.4 million digital units on consoles and PC.
 This means that both games are selling worse than previous instalments in the series - Battlefield 1 and Fallout 4.